tardate/LittleArduinoProjects/FPGA/Fomu/BuildNotifier/README.md

 | 0010          | LEDDPWRG | LED Driver Pulse Width Register for GREEN | W      |
 | 0011          | LEDDPWRB | LED Driver Pulse Width Register for BLUE  | W      |

+A combination of breathe, blink and RGB settings are used to define four states (RUNNING, IDLE, SUCCESS, FAILED).

+See the source, especially [main.c](./riscv-notifier/src/main.c) for how these are controlled.

+### Controlling the Notifier over the Wishbone Bus

+The riscv-notifier program sets the LED state to one of four possible states, determined by `volatile int desired_state`.
+This is declared volatile so it doesn't get optimized away.

+The makefile is configured to generate a map file from which we can determin the memory address of `desired_state`:

+    .sdata.desired_state
+                    0x0000000010000230        0x4 .obj/main.o
+                    0x0000000010000230                desired_state

+Knowing that, we can control the notifier by poking a single value with the wishbone-tool e.g.

+    wishbone-tool 0x0000000010000230 2  # sets SUCCESS state

+### Final Revised Guardfile

+So with the riscv-notifier program loaded on the Fomu, the Guardfile can be simplified considerably.
+Here it is in full:

+    # Guardfile that demonstrates hooking RSpec results
+    # and blinking notifyications on the Fomu RGB LED
+    # using the wishbone-tool to control a RISC-V notification program running on the Fomu

+    # The Fomu/wishbone-tool integration lives here
+    class Guard::FomuNotifier
+      NOTIFIER_ADDR = '0x0000000010000230'
+      LED_STATES = ['running', 'idle', 'success', 'failed']

+      # Command: set the Fomu RGB LED state
+      def self.set_rbg(status)
+        command = "wishbone-tool #{NOTIFIER_ADDR} #{LED_STATES.index(status) || 3} 2> /dev/null"
+        system(command)
+      end

+      # callback target so we know when a build starts
+      def call(guard_class, event, *args)
+        status = if event == :start_begin
+          'idle'
+        else
+          'running'
+        end
+        self.class.set_rbg status
+      end
+    end

+    guard :rspec, cmd: "bundle exec rspec" do require "guard/rspec/dsl"
+      dsl = Guard::RSpec::Dsl.new(self)

+      # RSpec files
+      rspec = dsl.rspec
+      watch(rspec.spec_helper) { rspec.spec_dir }
+      watch(rspec.spec_files)

+      # Ruby files
+      ruby = dsl.ruby
+      dsl.watch_spec_files_for(ruby.lib_files)

+      # rspec test results go to file (unfortunately cannot receive with callbacks)
+      notification :file, path: '.guard_result'

+      # setup the callbacks so we know when things start
+      callback(FomuNotifier.new, [
+        :run_all_begin, :run_on_additions_begin, :run_on_modifications_begin, :run_on_removals_begin, :start_begin
+      ])
+    end

+    # watch the rspec results file so can trigger Fomu depending on the result
+    guard :shell do
+      watch '.guard_result' do
+        Guard::FomuNotifier.set_rbg File.read('.guard_result').lines.first.strip
+      end
+    end

+## Conclusions

+I like it!
+Guard takes a bit of convincing to pipe the right results.

+Programming the Fomu with RISC-V C was quite straight-forward and posed no curly issues.
+The main downside is that the program is not permanently resident, though it's no big deal to script the reflash so I can use this as a regular tool in my developer workflow.

 ![Build](./assets/BuildNotifier_build.jpg?raw=true)